This article has been updated as of January 6, 2019

 Mentorship in middle and high school has the power to impact the course of students’ academic and personal life trajectories.
 Human connection built on trust is the glue that binds students’ academic and personal lives and helps them make sense of their futures; it’s also the reason that most teachers enter education in the first place.

-One of three foundational components of the Summit Learning Program, 1:1 mentorship allows all students a chance to meet with a dedicated teacher or school leader each week as part of their academic and personal development.
-Students meet with the same mentor year over year, providing them with a sense of continuity and allowing mentors to know students deeply.
+One of three foundational components of the Summit Learning experience, 1:1 mentorship allows all students the chance to meet with a dedicated teacher or school leader weekly as part of their academic and personal development.

-“With Summit, every child is mentored weekly… they have time with their teacher, and they are met where they’re at, which allows them to have that authentic dialogue,” says Principal Norma Penny with the Pasadena Independent School District (PISD) in Texas, which has implemented the Summit Learning Program in 23 schools across their district.
+“With Summit, every child is mentored weekly… they have time with their teacher, and they are met where they’re at, which allows them to have that authentic dialogue,” says Principal Norma Penny with the Pasadena Independent School District (PISD) in Texas, which has implemented the Summit Learning Program in 23 schools districtwide.

 The benefits of mentorship are tangible for both students and teachers.